Their response was discredit the

 believed that Westinghouse was being reckless pushing a

 system that was technologically and economically unsound.
-Their response was discredit the
+The series experiments that achieved this goal

 distance transmission capabilities high voltage current gave